Byron Vazakas: Life

 Vazakas established himself as a writer in Reading, but only a small number of people knew that he wrote poetry.
 These were the members of the Galleon Writers’ Guild, a group that produced 6 issues of a local literary magazine called "The Galleon: A Journal of Literary Achievement."
 Vazakas’ first published poem, a 5-line piece entitled “Grief,” appeared in the first issue in November 1934, and five other poems, including one published anonymously and two under the pseudonym "Mernos," and one short story appeared in other issues.
 In 1935 two other poems were published in a small literary magazine called "The Bard."
 By this time Vazakas had written 1,500 poems.
 All but 22 of them were destroyed at his request when Vazakas said that he had found his true poetic voice.
 When discussing his career in later years, Vazakas never mentioned either "The Galleon" or "The Bard" or the large body of early work.

 From 1936 to 1942, Vazakas’ prose writing appeared in the "Reading Times" and the "Historical Review of Berks County."
 Although he never publicly claimed authorship, evidence is clear from a newspaper report that Vazakas wrote a 16-page pamphlet, "The Reading Public Museum and Art Gallery, Reading, Pennsylvania: Its History and Purpose," ca. 1941.
 Statements in its text also establish Vazakas as the author of a more ambitious work, "The History of Reading Hospital," published in 1942.
 As with his early poetry, Vazakas later omitted any reference to these extensively researched pieces of writing.
-More satisfying, apparently, was the acceptance of individual poems he submitted to periodicals such as "American Poetry Journal."
+More satisfying was the acceptance of individual poems he submitted to periodicals such as "American Poetry Journal."